lee-amber-alex/Note.Taker/README.md

 ## Description

 An Express application used to write, save, and delete notes.
+This is a note taking application that doesn't require a download from an app store.
+Technologies used: Express, Bootstrap.

 ## Table of Contents